Recommendations for Single Page Applications

 Move focus #

-In a SPA, if a user clicks on a button that causes a content update, the focus is not moved (it remains on the button).
-More importantly, if the page change made the element that was in focus disappear, the user will no longer know where he is on the page.
-It can also cause vocalization issues for people who navigate using a screen reader.
+More importantly, if the page change makes the focused element disappear, the user will no longer know where he is on the page.
+This can also cause vocalization issues for screen reader users.

-Use HTML 5 semantics #
+Use HTML5 semantics #

 If your application has specific areas, it is recommended to assign them a label so that they are quickly identifiable.
 For example using a <region> tag and an aria-label or aria-labelledby attribute.